cosmos/interchain-security/docs/docs/introduction/terminology.md

 Chains that were not initially launched as consumers of Interchain Security can still participate in the protocol and leverage the economic security of the provider chain.
 The process where a standalone chain transitions to being a replicated consumer chain is called the **changeover procedure** and is part of the ICS protocol.
 After the changeover, the new consumer chain will retain all existing state, including the IBC clients, connections and channels already established by the chain.

+## Mesh Security

+A protocol built on IBC that allows delegators on a Cosmos chain to re-delegate their stake to validators in another chain's own validator set, using the original chain's token (which remains bonded on the original chain).
+For a deeper exploration of Mesh Security, see [Replicated vs. Mesh Security on the Informal Blog](https://informal.systems/blog/replicated-vs-mesh-security).